DataDog/datadog-api-client-python/docs/v1/SyntheticsApi.md

     host = "https://api.datadoghq.com"
 )

-# The client must configure the authentication and authorization parameters
-# in accordance with the API server security policy.
-# Examples for each auth method are provided below, use the example that
-# satisfies your auth use case.

 # Configure API key authorization: apiKeyAuth
 configuration.api_key['apiKeyAuth'] = os.getenv('DD_CLIENT_API_KEY')

-# Uncomment below to setup prefix (e.g. Bearer) for API key, if needed
-# configuration.api_key_prefix['apiKeyAuth'] = 'Bearer'

 # Configure API key authorization: appKeyAuth
 configuration.api_key['appKeyAuth'] = os.getenv('DD_CLIENT_APP_KEY')

-# Uncomment below to setup prefix (e.g. Bearer) for API key, if needed
-# configuration.api_key_prefix['appKeyAuth'] = 'Bearer'

 # Enter a context with an instance of the API client
 with datadog_api_client.v1.ApiClient(configuration) as api_client: